Last week saw the introduction of Twitter cover photos, so it’s time to update your profile!

 To view the cover photo on your iPad or mobile apps simply click on ‘Me’.
 You can then swipe between your cover photo overlayed with your profile pic, name and @name, then to your bio, location and website address.
 This works the same when viewing other Twitter users.

-Creative Manager James has been designing websites for Cariad almost from the word ‘go’.
-When he’s not in front of a computer, you might find him out for a run or relaxing by a fishing lake.
+Our Head of Creative James has been designing websites for Cariad almost from the word ‘go’.
+When he’s not in front of a computer screen, you might find him playing tennis or golf... badly.